arav06/aws-fundies/aws-services-fundamentals.md

 DMS CAN BE USED TO MIGRATE DATABASES TO/FROM THE CLOUD

-We can take the database from on prem to the cloud and when we cannot move the entire database to the cloud, if customers are constantly adding data, then DMS can continue to push data
+Lets say we have a database on prem which we want to shift to the cloud using DMS.
+If people are constantly writing to that database, DMS will still continue to push data to the cloud

 ### Quiz